apache/beam/learning/prompts/documentation-lookup/45_spark_runner.md

 </dependency>
 ```

-Additionally, shade the application JAR using the [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) and make sure the shaded JAR file is visible in the target directory.
+Shade the application JAR using the [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) and make sure the shaded JAR file is visible in the target directory by running `is target`.

 To run pipelines in a Spark Standalone mode using the legacy RDD/DStream-based Spark Runner, use the following command: